-Matthew Conlen is a data journalist and computer scientist currently working on Realtime, an automated data-journalism platform.
-Matthew previously worked at Our World in Data, The New York Times, and FiveThirtyEight.
+Matthew has previously worked with The New York Times, NASA Jet Propulsion Laboratory, Our World in Data, FiveThirtyEight, and others.
 He received his Ph.D. from the University of Washington where he was advised by Jeffrey Heer in the Interactive Data Lab.

 Writing